 Although stockholder approval is one of the requirements for exemption under Section 162(m), even with stockholder approval, our Board and Compensation Committee cannot guarantee that compensation intended to be exempt performance-based compensation under Section 162(m) will be treated as such.
-In addition, as discussed below in our "Compensation Discussion and Analysis " our Compensation Committee has and will continue to have authority to

-"Compensation Discussion and Analysis," our Compensation Committee has and will continue to have authority to award or approve compensation that is not deductible under Section 162(m) in order to provide competitive levels of total compensation for our executive officers in a manner designed to incentivize achievement of our strategic goals and objectives.
+In addition, as discussed below in our "Compensation Discussion and Analysis," our Compensation Committee has and will continue to have authority to award or approve compensation that is not deductible under Section 162(m) in order to provide competitive levels of total compensation for our executive officers in a manner designed to incentivize achievement of our strategic goals and objectives.